Car Accidents Parents’ Liability for Teens’ Car Accidents

 Getting a driver’s license and driving a car on your own is a rite of passage for teens in Wisconsin and the world over.
-But many teen drivers are not yet adults legally, and their parents are still legally responsible, or liable, for any car accidents they may cause.
+But many young drivers are not yet adults legally, and their parents are still legally responsible, or liable, for any car accidents they may cause.

 If you are the parent of a teen driver, we are sure you are concerned every time your child pulls out of the driveway.
-In addition to their well-being, you have reason to be concerned about the financial consequences of your teenage driver getting into a serious car accident.
+In addition to their well-being, you have reason to be concerned about the financial consequences of your teenage driver getting into a serious car crash.

 In Wisconsin, teens need to be sponsored by an adult to get a learner’s permit and then a driver’s license at the age of 16, unless the teen lives on his or her own.
 The sponsorship, usually by one or both parents or guardian(s), also makes the sponsor(s) responsible if the teenager causes a car accident.